Top Things to Do in Australia

 How Should I Plan an Australia Tourist Itinerary?

 Fly into Sydney or Melbourne, spend 3-4 days in the city, then fly domestically to one or two regions, distances are enormous, and driving Sydney to Cairns takes 30+ hours.
 Popular routes pair Sydney with the Great Barrier Reef, or Melbourne with Tasmania or Uluru.
-Book internal flights early; budget carriers like Jetstar often have sales, but peak season (December-February) fills fast.
+Book internal flights early.
+Budget carriers like Jetstar often have sales.
+But peak season (December-February) fills fast.

 What Are the Best Experiences in Australia?

 Snorkeling or diving the Great Barrier Reef, watching sunrise at Uluru, walking across the Sydney Harbour Bridge, and spotting wildlife on Kangaroo Island or in Tasmania rank highest.
 In cities, explore Melbourne's laneway cafes, Sydney's coastal walks from Bondi to Coogee, and Brisbane's South Bank.
-Wildlife encounters, koalas, kangaroos, wombats, are memorable, but go to sanctuaries or national parks, not roadside tourist traps.
+Wildlife encounters, koalas, kangaroos, wombats, are memorable.
+But go to sanctuaries or national parks, not roadside tourist traps.

 Why Is the Sydney Opera House So Famous?